0xarc-io/analytics-sdk/README.md

 )
 ```

 Now, you can use the `useArcxAnalytics()` hook in all of its child components to access the `sdk` object to log custom events or data.
+By default, only "click" and "page" events are automatically logged.
+To track transactions, signatures and wallets, you **must make the required calls for each**, as described in the [manual event tracking section below](#manual-event-tracking).

 ```html
 // ChildComponent.jsx